amacneil/dbmate/README.md

 **Heroku**

-To use dbmate on Heroku, the easiest method is to store the linux binary in your git repository:
+To use dbmate on Heroku, either use the NPM method, or store the linux binary in your git repository:

 ```sh
 $ mkdir -p bin